hashicorp/terraform-provider-google/website/docs/r/netapp_backup_vault.html.markdown

 A vault can hold multiple backups for multiple volumes in that region.

-To get more information about backupVault, see:
+To get more information about BackupVault, see:

 * [API documentation](https://cloud.google.com/netapp/volumes/docs/reference/rest/v1/projects.locations.backupVaults)
 * How-to Guides